On Wednesday, June 5, 2019, the first public flight of the Flight Design F2e

-The first flight took place on May 29th, and was a complete success.
+The first flight took place on May 29th and was a complete success.
 On June 5th, the project was presented to the media and the public.
-The project serves to gain knowledge on environmentally friendly flight with innovative propulsion concepts and on the safe integration of energy storage systems within the airframe.
+The project serves to gain knowledge on an environmentally-friendly flight with innovative propulsion concepts and on the safe integration of energy storage systems within the airframe.
 It represents the basis for further Flight Design projects for the development and certification of a practical electric aircraft.

-The Flight Design F2 is a high-wing strutless design which is largely manufactured using carbon fiber composite technology.
+The Flight Design F2 is a high-wing strutless design that is largely manufactured using carbon fiber composite technology.
 The company is the market leader with 2000+ aircraft delivered and flying all over the world.
-The company focus is on Europe and the Americas as well as Asian markets through cooperation with local partners.
+The company’s focus is on Europe and the Americas as well as Asian markets through cooperation with local partners.

 The expectations were fulfilled with the successful first flight.
 Energy consumption for take-off and cruise was within the expected range, and the temperatures in the system were more positive than expected.
 Flight duration is not a focus at the moment.
 In the coming months, new energy storage systems with higher energy densities will be launched on the market.
 This makes the modular concept all the more important for quickly integrating future sources into the aircraft.
 Keeping the design open now for the energy storage of tomorrow is the more important development achievement and determines the progress of the project.

 Loaded with batteries for about 2 to 3 hours of flight with two people onboard, a maximum take-off weight of 1100 kg is expected.
-The cruising speed is differentiated into maximum speed for short range, which we expect to be approximately 210 km/h and the optimum speed for long flight duration flight of approximately 170 km/h.
-Details will be available in
+The cruising speed is differentiated into maximum speed for short-range, which we expect to be approximately 210 km/h and the optimum speed for a long flight duration flight of approximately 170 km/h.
+Details will be available in the coming months.

 Flight Design general aviation would like to thank our partners for their efforts and professional support to get the project safely into the air and wish you good flights and Blue Skies!